y3owk1n/Vimnav.spoon/README.md

 - `/` - Search in page
 - `n`/`N` - Next/previous result (To use this, you will need to press `tab` key after done searching in `/`)

+Bypasses:

+- `<leader>space` - Bypass spacebar (so that we can still play/pause, quicklook, etc. that relies on space)

 ### Help (Which key)

 - `?` - Show help in which-key popup in any `normal` variant mode